FactoryBoy/django-factory_boy/README.rst

 `rbarrois/factory_boy`_ is useful for concisely creating objects, particularly for test data.

 This project will supply factory_boy classes for each model Django ships.
 The factories are named after the class it constructs.
-For example, a factory for ``django.contrib.auth.models.User`` is available at ``django_factoryboy.auth.UserF``.
+For example, a factory for ``django.contrib.auth.models.User`` is available at ``django_factory_boy.auth.UserFactory``.

 See ``factory_boy`` for detailed docs, but all fields are given default values which can be overriden by passing keyword arguments to the constructor.
 For example::

-    from django_factoryboy.auth import UserF
+    from django_factory_boy import auth as auth_factories
-    user = UserF(first_name="test")
+    user = auth_factories.UserFactory(first_name="test")

 would result in a saved ``User`` instance whose ``first_name`` is set to "test".